 Our program revolves around an approach of producing an understanding of the methods by gathering real information in real time.
 The workshop aims at providing to our graduating participants the necessary skill sets to produce accurate, publishable results, fully understand the limitations of different visual data acquisition methods, and to analyze the results in a useful way.
 The culmination of the workshop will include the production and publication of a digital museum exhibition as a demonstration of the skills learned during the workshop.
-Our program is unique because it contextualizes a theoretical science in the practical setting of real museums, studying real artifacts.
+This unique program contextualizes a theoretical science in the practical setting of real museums, studying real artifacts.
 Participants will gain hands-on knowledge of photogrammetry by actually doing photogrammetry, and the skills learned will be able to be brought home and utilized—many other programs do not contextualize or focus their approach, and the skills learned end up being theoretical because the approach is too general to be practically applicable to the wide-range of objects that can be studied.

 Period(s) of Occupation: Bronze Age, Roman, Middle Ages

 This intensive workshop will address the basic principles of optics and photography as they apply to photogrammetry and digital curation.
 We will focus on the practical aspects of data collection and the preparation for collection environments which, while immediately applicable to archaeology and the cultural heritage sector, have applications in other fields as well.
 By the end of the workshop, participants will be able to acquire the visual data necessary to produce 3D models or archaeological artifacts, process that data into 3D models, perform an analysis of that data, interpret that data, and present that information in an accessible format.
 It is a fully hands on program, emphasizing experiential learning.
-Maximum 5 participants per session.
-Proof of full (booster included) Covid-19 vaccination required.

 Project Size: 1-24 participants